Hornets vs. Wizards Prediction & Picks - November 8

 Hornets vs. Wizards Prediction & Picks: Line, Spread, Over/Under - November 8

-The Washington Wizards (1-5) are 3.5-point underdogs as they attempt to end a four-game road slide when they take on the Charlotte Hornets (2-4) on Wednesday, November 8, 2023 at Spectrum Center.
+The Washington Wizards (1-5) will attempt to break a four-game losing streak when they hit the road to play the Charlotte Hornets (2-4) on Wednesday, November 8, 2023 at Spectrum Center as just 2.5-point underdogs.
 The game airs at 7:00 PM ET on BSSE and MNMT.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!